SmartData-Polito/darkvec/README.md

 Note: This guide assumes a Debian-like system (tested on Ubuntu 20.04 & Debian 11).

 1. Clone this repository
-2. Download the two gzip files from: https://datacloud.di.unito.it/index.php/s/2Yq6Yd3pWdZn2HQ
+2. Download the two gzip files from: https://mplanestore.polito.it:5001/sharing/3cBHvHD5h

-A password is required to download the traces above.
-For now, this password has been shared only with CoNEXT TPC members to allow them to check reproducibility.
-CoNEXT TPC members have been asked to use the data only for their evaluation.

-A public dataset will be released soon, where IP addresses are anonymized.
+Source IP addresses are anonymized.
 The reason for this anonymization step is that some IP addresses sending traffic to the darknet can be victims of attacks, such as people that have the PC hacked and take part on scan activity without their knowledge.

 3. Unzip the coNEXT.tar.gz file into a subfolder of this repository called `coNEXT`